 - In Denmark, wrote Vibeke Sonntag Larsen from the Kulturhusene network, ‘some of our members have received compensation for employees who have been sent home, some for lost income due to cancellations.
 However no ‘compensation package’ has been made directly for cultural centres.’
 In spite of a recent national decision to earmark €90 million in extra relief for culture, ‘there is a common opinion among most cultural workers and stakeholders that the initiatives to support the cultural sector have been far too few and have come far too late.’

-- Over 200 cultural centres in Belgium participated in last week’s recent ‘Red Alert” action, organised by the Association des Centres Culturels, ASTRAC and cult!.
+- Over 200 cultural centres in Belgium participated in the ‘Red Alert” action, organised on August 28th by the Association des Centres Culturels, ASTRAC and cult!.
 Each centre glowed red from 9 to 11.55 pm, to let policy-makers know that it is ‘five minutes to midnight’ for the cultural sector.
 The action (which originated in the UK and was adapted in the Netherlands) was widely covered in Belgian regional and national press, and showed broad solidarity between small, locally-embedded cultural centres as well as established national theatres.

 - Yvonne Gimpel noted that in Austria, ‘all support measures for the cultural sector end this September, even though we’re all well aware that corona will have its grip on the sector much much longer.
 So all risk is outsourced to the cultural sector (whereas support for for-profit organisations is extended until March 2021).
 She added: ‘Most cultural centers managed to survive these difficult months.
 The good spirit to continue programming despite all is amazing; but what worries most are the mid- and long-term perspectives (no financial reserves left, less audience not only due to distancing rules, end of support schemes, etc.).’